MarcosEsparza/engineering-portfolio/README.md

 ## About Me

 I’m a Mechanical Engineering student at the University of Texas Permian Basin, graduating December 2026, with a focus on energy systems and thermo-fluids.
-I’m most interested in roles where I can connect analysis with real test rigs and data.
+I’m most interested in roles where I can connect analysis with real test rigs and data, especially in energy and flow systems.

 On campus I serve as Aerodynamic Design Lead for the Falcon Aeronautics & Space Team.
 Our team is developing a 10,000-ft competition rocket for the Spaceport America Cup and Lone Star Cup.
 I’m responsible for the fin can and overall aerodynamic behavior.
 That means checking stability and flutter margins and making sure recovery and avionics fit into a design the team can actually build and fly.
 I also hold a NAR Level 1 high-power rocketry certification and I’m building a dual-deploy Level 2 rocket.
+This rocketry work complements my energy focus by giving me more experience with loads, structures, and test planning.

 In the lab, I have run experiments on cross-flow heat exchangers, fluid friction and bend losses, flow-measurement devices, transient cooling, and velocity profiles.
 These projects have given me hands-on experience with piping systems, pressure drop, heat transfer, and DAQ/LabVIEW-style measurement setups.
-Those skills translate directly to work in energy and pipeline systems.
+Those skills translate directly to work in energy, production, and pipeline systems.

-*Currently seeking Summer 2026 internships in energy systems, turbomachinery, or mechanical design and testing.*
+I am building my career around analyzing and improving energy systems and mechanical hardware, with a long-term goal of contributing to engineering and technology in the Permian Basin.

 ---